Ramb0a/awesome-money/README.md

 * " Never mingle your speculative and investment operations in the same account, nor in any part of your thinking."
 * " stocks do well or poorly in the future because the businesses behind them do well or poorly—nothing more, and nothing less"
+* “Be sure it’s yours before you go into it."